tucsonSun/liferay-6.2-template/README.md

 project1
 ========

-A good starting point for a liferay project
+This a Liferay JEE example template.
+It can be used as a good starting point for a liferay project